Umayyad Caliphate: Legacy

 The Umayyad Caliphate was marked both by territorial expansion and by the administrative and cultural problems that such expansion created.
 Despite some notable exceptions, the Umayyads tended to favor the rights of the old Arab elite families, and in particular their own, over those of newly converted Muslims (mawali).
 Therefore, they held to a less universalist conception of Islam than did many of their rivals.
 As G.R.
 Hawting has written, "Islam was in fact regarded as the property of the conquering aristocracy."

-During the period of the Umayyads, Arabic became the administrative language and the process of Arabization was initiated in the Levant, Mesopotamia, North Africa, and Iberia.
+During the period of the Umayyads, Arabic became the administrative language and the process of Arabization was initiated in the Levant, Mesopotamia, North Africa, and Hispania.
 State documents and currency were issued in Arabic.
 Conversions to Islam also created a growing population of Muslims in the territory of the caliphate.

 According to one common view, the Umayyads transformed the caliphate from a religious institution (during the Rashidun Caliphate) to a dynastic one.
 However, the Umayyad caliphs do seem to have understood themselves as the representatives of God on earth, and to have been responsible for the "definition and elaboration of God's ordinances, or in other words the definition or elaboration of Islamic law."

 The Umayyads have met with a largely negative reception from later Islamic historians, who have accused them of promoting a kingship (mulk, a term with connotations of tyranny) instead of a true caliphate (khilafa).
-In this respect it is notable that the Umayyad caliphs referred to themselves not as khalifat rasul Allah ("successor of the messenger of God", the title preferred by the tradition), but rather as khalifat Allah ("deputy of God").
+In this respect it is notable that the Umayyad caliphs referred to themselves not as khalifat Rasul Allah ("successor of the Messenger of God", the title preferred by the tradition), but rather as khalifat Allah ("deputy of God").
 The distinction seems to indicate that the Umayyads "regarded themselves as God's representatives at the head of the community and saw no need to share their religious power with, or delegate it to, the emergent class of religious scholars."
 In fact, it was precisely this class of scholars, based largely in Iraq, that was responsible for collecting and recording the traditions that form the primary source material for the history of the Umayyad period.
-In reconstructing this history, therefore, it is necessary to rely mainly on sources, such as the histories of Tabari and Baladhuri, that were written in the Abbasid court at Baghdad.
+In reconstructing this history, therefore, it is necessary to rely mainly on sources, such as the histories of al-Tabari and al-Baladhuri, that were written in the Abbasid court at Baghdad.